TECHNICAL MEETING ON SHI SOFTWARE ENGINEERING AT THE IDC

 Participants should have in-depth knowledge of at least one aspect of SHI data processing at the IDC.

 APPLICATION PROCEDURES and DEADLINE

-Applicable to PTS-funded participants only
+Applicable to PTS-funded participants only:

 In accordance with the Staff regulations and rules and Administrative Directives, the PTS will provide the following:

-- A Daily Subsistence Allowance (DSA) that is sufficient to cover related expenses during the technical meeting;
+- A Daily Subsistence Allowance (DSA) that is sufficient to cover the related expenses during the technical meeting;

 - The PTS will book a hotel and cover the costs for the accommodation and technical meeting participants will receive their remaining Daily Subsistence Allowance upon arrival in Vienna; and

 - Health insurance will be provided that covers the duration of the technical meeting.